 Overview

-AI coding assistants like Cursor, GitHub Copilot, and others can execute commands that might be risky.
+AI coding assistants like Cursor, GitHub Copilot, OpenClaw, and others can execute commands that might be risky.
 Vectra Guard protects you by automatically sandboxing and validating commands suggested by AI agents.

 Supported Agents